 You are here in this class to initiate a change and create a turn around for yourself.
 This is your opportunity to seize change rather than passively bounce with the tides of life.

-Are you here to change or are you going to be college educated but still doing the same things, complaining about the economy, blaming the government, whining about what you could have been?
+Everything begins with a story.
+Are you here to change yours or are you going to be college educated but still doing the same things, complaining about the economy, blaming the government, whining about what you could have been?

 If you are willing to take a hard look at yourself, face the past and make course corrections—accept the challenge to change yourself….” he said, “If you begin right now to change yourself, I guarantee you will change your future.
 Your income will change and your life will change.